Dates: Please see Section IV, 3.

 3. Submission Dates and Times

 Completed applications may be submitted to the IHS Loan Repayment Program, 801 Thompson Avenue, Suite 120, Rockville, Maryland 20852.
-Applications for the FY 2012 LRP will be accepted and evaluated monthly beginning February 17, 2012, and will continue to be accepted each month thereafter until all funds are exhausted for FY 2012.
-Subsequent monthly deadline dates are scheduled for Friday of the second full week of each month until August 17, 2012.
+Applications for the FY 2005 LRP will be accepted and evaluated monthly beginning February 18, 2005 and will continue to be accepted each month thereafter until all funds are exhausted for FY 2005.
+Subsequent monthly deadline dates are scheduled for Friday of the second full week of each month.

 Applications shall be considered as meeting the deadline if they are either:

-(b) Sent on or before the deadline date.
+2. Sent on or before the deadline date.
 (Applicants should request a legibly dated U.S. Postal Service postmark or obtain a legibly dated receipt from a commercial carrier or U.S. Postal Service.
-Private metered postmarks are not acceptable as proof of timely mailing.).
+Private metered postmarks are not acceptable as proof of timely mailing.)

-Applications received after the monthly closing date will be held for consideration in the next monthly funding cycle.
-Applicants who do not receive funding by September 30, 2012, will be notified in writing.
+Applicants received after the monthly closing date will be held for consideration in the next monthly funding cycle.
+Applicants who do not receive funding by September 30, 2005, will be notified in writing.

 4. Intergovernmental Review